-This project started with the homeowners’ need to have an easier and safer way to access their lakefront dock and patio.
-The house sits on a steep slope above the lake, and the slippery old bluestone walk and steps were becoming dangerous and cumbersome for the homeowner to traverse.
-A previous hip injury caused concern for possible fall hazards on the existing, chipping, algae covered, irregular bluestone pathway and steps.
+This landscape design project started with the homeowners’ need to have an easier and safer way to access their lakefront dock and patio.
+The house sits on a steep slope above the lake, and the slippery old bluestone walk and steps were becoming dangerous and cumbersome for the homeowners to traverse.
+A previous hip injury caused concern for possible fall hazards on the existing algae-covered, irregular bluestone pathway and steps.

 Natural and Tamed

-While working on the hillside, the homeowner also wanted to continue the natural stream that wrapped from the upper slope Northeast of the house, around to the lower level of the house, ending in a small pond.
+While working on the hillside, the homeowners wanted to see a continuation in the natural stream that wrapped from the upper slope northeast of the house to the lower level of the house, ending in a small pond.
 The new plan involved changing the plumbing of the pond, creating a waterfall from the side of the pond retaining wall, and continuing the stream along the south side of the house where it could meander down the hill over multiple waterfalls and under the proposed steps on its way toward the lake.

 The project started by setting the hardscape elements on the steep hill.
 We chose an even width and rise snapped black granite slab step for longevity and resistance to chipping.
-Installed slabs formed a straight shot from the house to dock at the homeowners’ request to make for an easier climb.
-Natural fieldstone material with weathered cedar stump accents was used to match existing walls and streams and to give an organic feel.
-Grindstone steps were utilized to also tie in with the existing steps on site.
+The slabs formed a straight shot from the house to the dock to create an easier descent.
+Natural fieldstone and weathered cedar stump accents were used throughout to match existing walls and streams and to give the new additions an organic feel.
+Grindstone steps were also utilized to tie in with the existing steps on site.

 The first brainstorming task involved getting the hardscape materials to the lakeside of the house without machine access and the steep slope.
-At first glance, we thought we might need a costly barge service to get the materials to the lakeside, but further client discussion revealed that we could use their vacant lot next door that had limited access to the lakefront and cut through to the main property with minimal loss of natural vegetation.
-The pond and walkway hardscaping started at the lowest elevation north to south and worked to the highest elevations subsequently working our way out.
+At first glance, we thought we might need a costly barge service to get the materials to the lakeside, but further client discussion revealed that we could use their vacant lot next door, which had limited access to the lakefront and cut through to the main property with minimal loss of natural vegetation.
+The pond and walkway hardscaping started at the lowest elevation, north to south, and we worked our way up to the highest elevations while subsequently working our way out.

 On-Site Design Adjustments

-A new challenge presented itself shortly before we began work on setting the new steps when we uncovered a buried irrigation valve box hidden in the hillside grass.
-We quickly realized we would need to slightly alter the course of the stairs from the conceptual design because the original irrigation mainline also ran through that spot.
-To prevent compromising the functionality of the irrigation system we made the decision not to move the box or adjacent mainline.
-With a few on-site plan adjustments, progress resumed beautifully, and the hardscape elements began to weave together.
+A new challenge presented itself shortly before we began work on setting the new steps: we uncovered a buried irrigation valve box hidden in the hillside grass.
+We quickly realized we would need to slightly alter the course of the stairs from the conceptual design, because the original irrigation mainline also ran through that spot.
+To prevent compromising the functionality of the irrigation system, we made the decision not to move the box or adjacent mainline.
+With a few on-site plan adjustments, progress resumed quickly, and the hardscape elements began to come together.

 Making Nature More Durable